Famous Psychiatrist Karl Menninger believes that sin consciousness is making people ill.

 There’s no need to beat yourself up or feel bad about those things you’ve gotten wrong either today or in the past.
 Phew.
 Praise God for Jesus.

-“if our hearts do not condemn us, we have confidence before God” 1 John 3:21
+if our hearts do not condemn us, we have confidence before God

-Feeling guilty stops us drawing close to God, it stops us having confidence in his healing power.
+- Feeling guilty or bad about ourselves stops us drawing close to God, it stops us having confidence in his healing power.
+In other words, we won’t receive are healing

 Ever since the cross, God has not been judging us for our sins.
 He isn’t punishing us, nor is he angry.
 In fact he doesn’t even remember the sins we’re busy obsessing over!

-“…that God was reconciling the world to himself in Christ, not counting people’s sins against them.
-And he has committed to us the message of reconciliation.”
-2 Cor 5:19
+…that God was reconciling the world to himself in Christ, not counting people’s sins against them.
+And he has committed to us the message of reconciliation.

 ONCE AND FOR ALL